UI-Gurus/tutorials/react.md

 In the above example the ASI is not trigger because the opening parenthesis could follow `c` in a function call.
 It is interpreted as: `a = b + c(d + e).print();`

-In the other hand, ASI may be applied in the following case: If a newline is encountered and followed by a token that cannot be added to the current statement, a semicolon is inserted:
+In the other hand, ASI may be applied in the following case: If a new line is encountered and followed by a token that cannot be added to the current statement, a semicolon is inserted:

 ```javascript
 if (a < 0) a = 0